 ECON 5300.
 Economic Principles And Policy.
 3 Hours.

 An intensive study of microeconomic and macroeconomic concepts; the price system and how it functions under various market structures including perfect competition, pure monopoly, and imperfect market structures including monopolistic competition and oligopoly; resource markets; national income measurement and determination; inflation and unemployment; money and banking; economic stabilization including monetary and fiscal policy; international policy.
-This course does not apply to the 36-hour graduate credit hour requirement of the MBA degree program or the Master of Science in Finance degree.
+This course does not apply to the 36-hour graduate credit hour requirement of the MBA degree program.

 ECON 5351.
 Seminar In Labor Economics.
 3 Hours.